bigbite/image-comparison/README.md

 ## **Issues**

+ We welcome bug reports, feature requests, questions, and pull requests.
 If you spot any mistakes or have an idea to make the plugin better, just [open an issue](#).

-## **Support Level**

-**Active:** Big Bite are actively working on this plugin and will continue to do so, including testing with the latest versions of WordPress.
-We welcome bug reports, feature requests, questions, and pull requests.

 ## **Contributing**